Made in Berlin

-1949, Berlin still suffered from the vast destruction due to the Second World War.
+In 1949, Berlin still suffered from the vast destruction due to the Second World War.
 The Berlin Blockade of the Soviet Union ended in spring 1949 and the food supply was still tough.
-It was a time when creativity has beaten tradition.
+It was a time when creativity had beaten tradition.
 In September 1949 snack stand operator Herta Heuwer served a “special sauce” – a mixture of tomato paste seasoned with several spices (worcestershire sauce among others) – with fried sausage at her concession stand on Kant-/Kaiser-Friedrich-Straße for the first time.
 Ten years later, she registered the sauce under the trademark “Chillup”, composed of the words chili and ketchup.
-But to get the perfect Currywurst as we know it today, the sausage needed to be made without a casing.
-In came Max Brückner and Frank Friedrich who created a process to produce casing-free sausage, the famous “skinless Spandauer,” in Berlin-Spandau.
+However, to get the perfect Currywurst as we know it today, the sausage needed to be made without a casing.
+Enter Max Brückner and Frank Friedrich who created a process to produce casing-free sausage, the famous “skinless Spandauer,” in Berlin-Spandau.
 Together, Heuwer, Brückner and Friedrich developed the original Berlin Currywurst.
 This can now be enjoyed with or without a casing, doused in a special sauce and sprinkled with plenty of curry powder.

 Otto Lilienthal was the first person to ever successfully use an airplane (hang-flier) to repeatedly glide through the air.
 He started laying the foundations in 1874.
 He developed a rotating apparatus with his brother Gustav, that allowed him to record systematic lift measurements on flat and curved surfaces.
 After thorough theoretical preparation, a willow wood frame covered with waxed cotton fabric served for his first test flight.
-In all, Lilienthal built 21 aircrafts.
+In total, Lilienthal built 21 aircrafts.
 In 1889, he published his book “Birdflight as the Basis of Aviation” – the most important aeronautical book of the 19th century.

-Made in berlin: Oom-Pah Tuba
+4. Made in Berlin: Oom-Pah Tuba

 The Berlin composer and conductor of German military music, Wilhelm Wieprecht, and the royal instrument maker, Johann Friedrich Moritz, along with his son, Carl, developed not only the so-called “Berliner Pumpen” valves (for wind instruments), but also a completely new instrument: the tuba.
 The tuba is a 4 to 6-meter long metal tube with several valves.
 Thanks to its improved sound and precise intonation, the tuba replaced the serpent, a historical brass instrument, in orchestras.
 In 1835, Wilhelm Wieprecht and Carl Moritz registered a patent for the F tuba with five valves.
 The tuba is still a part of every opera and symphony orchestra today.